 Have you noticed your morning routine slipping away recently?
 While I am definitely not a morning person, I do normally take pride in being productive and organised.
-Maybe it’s the winter weather but I find the snooze button is getting a lot more action lately!
+I find the snooze button is getting a lot more action lately!
 And when that happens, usually I find that I end up having a less-considered breakfast and often skip my morning exercise.
-As we leave winter and spring into spring, I’ve explored some ways that I’ve found help me maintain my morning routines so that I can kickstart my day on a more positive note!
+As we head into summer, I’ve explored some ways that I’ve found help me maintain my morning routines so that I can kickstart my day on a more positive note!

 Routine or Ritual?